deel-ai/LARD/README.md

         ...
 ```

+_Note that only the WGS84 coordinates (`lat/lon/alt`) are needed, as the ECEF coordinates are automatically computed by the script._

 ## 2. Generate a scenario
 - 🔥 [Notebook - **Scenario generation**](01_scenario_generation.ipynb)
   - This notebook provides a comprehensive example for generating a scenario for a specific runway.